-Individual consultations were held in a private, air-conditioned and noise-free environment, explaining the study, risks and benefits to the patients.
-After listening carefully to the instructions and without any doubts, the Informed Consent Form (ICF) was signed, in accordance with resolution 466/2012 of the Brazilian National Health Council. the Declaration of Helsinki and the Nuremberg Code for human experimentation.
-The protocol was approved by the Research Ethics Committee of the Federal University of Pernambuco - Health Sciences Center with the CAAE number: 23402513.9.0000.5208 and of the PCH with CAAE number: 23402513.9.3002.5205.
+Individual consultations were held in a air-conditioned noise-free private, and environment, explaining the study, risks and benefits to the patients.
+After listening carefully to the instructions and without any doubts, the Informed Consent Form (ICF) was signed, in accordance with resolution 466/2012 of the Brazilian National Health Council, the Declaration of Helsinki and the Nuremberg Code for human experimentation.
+The protocol was approved by the Research Ethics Committee of the Federal University of Pernambuco - Health

+Sciences Center with the CAAE number: 23402513.9.0000.5208 and of the PCH with CAAE number: 23402513.9.3002.5205.